MrGumballDev/More-Alive-Than-Never/README.md

 You are in the right place!

 🐈Here you will learn how to install a recovery and a custom rom to your SM-T560

+🐈If You have any problem,contact me In...

+Discord: mrgumball2000skibididopdopyesyes
+Email: mexicohilosde@gmail.com